 Full crested double gerbera daisy flowers display two rows of outer petals and two rows of inner petals.
 The first row of inner petals comprises smaller ray florets that surround and often cover the disk at the center.
 Because of this, the disk, which can either be red, green, or black, is either hidden or partially hidden.

 The ‘Giant Spinner’ is one of the many fascinating full crested double gerbera flowers.

 Your Guide to Picking the Perfect Gerbera Daisy

-Because of this cut flower’s popularity, there are different gerbera daisy meanings.
+Because of the popularity of this beautiful flower, there are different gerbera daisy meanings.
 Generally, as with the other ornamentals in the daisy family, gerberas are believed to symbolize beauty, innocence, and purity.

-Pink flowers, in general, symbolize grace, admiration, and sympathy – and the same goes with pink gerbera daisy flowers.
+Pink flowers, in general, symbolize grace, admiration, and sympathy – and the same goes for pink daisies.
 In particular, light pink gerberas signify respect, admiration, and compassion.
 Darker hues of pink gerberas, on the other hand, are often a symbol of gratitude.